BentoBoxWorld/Greenhouses/README.md

 # Greenhouses - an add-on for BentoBox

+## Note for 1.15.x + servers

+Biomes have changed so that they take up a 4x4 area and so greenhouse biomes now can bleed outside of the greenhouse.
+Unfortunately, this cannot be mitigated (as far as I know).
+If you have a good imagination, you can say that the biome of the greenhouse influences the surroundings a bit and it is natural!
+So it's a feature, not a bug!

+## About

 Greenhouses is a BentoBox add-on to power-up your island world!
 It enables players to build their own biome greenhouses complete with weather, friendly mob spawning, unique plant growth, and even block erosion!